gammu/gammu/docs/manual/gammu/index.rst

     * ``.ics`` - iCalendar, supports calendar and todo.
     * Any other extension is Gammu backup file and it supports all data mentioned above, see :ref:`gammu-backup` for more details.

+    By default this command is interactive and asks which items tou want to backup.

+    Use -yes for answering yes to all questions.

 .. option:: backupsms file [-yes|-all]

     Stores all SMSes from phone to file into :ref:`gammu-smsbackup`.

+    By default this command is interactive and asks which folders you want to backup and whether you want to remove messages from phone afterwards.

     Use -yes for answering yes to all questions (backup all messages and delete them from phone), or -all to just backup all folders while keeping